WschW/N-GOL/README.md

 ## N-Dimensional generalization of Conway's Game of Life

 ## Progress:
-The Model can be found in ArrayFunctions.jl file is complete
+The Model that can be found in ArrayFunctions.jl file is complete

 ## TODO:
 1.)
 Make a UI to display to allow for the display and manipulation of the simulation outside of the REPL